AAL

 Is American Airlines merging with United Airlines?

-American Airlines has publicly stated it is "not interested" in a merger with United Airlines, as detailed above.
-Shares rose briefly on merger speculation before slumping after-hours following the denial, removing consolidation as a near-term catalyst.
+American Airlines publicly stated it is "not interested" in a merger with United Airlines.
+Shares rose briefly on the reports before slumping after-hours following the denial.
+Consolidation is no longer a near-term catalyst for the stock.

 Why did AAL stock fall after hours today?

 AAL slumped after American Airlines rejected merger reports pairing it with United Airlines.
-The denial removed the one re-rating catalyst that had lifted shares during the session, leaving the stock to trade on its stand-alone fundamentals.
+The denial removed the one catalyst that had lifted shares during the session.
+The stock is now trading solely on its stand-alone fundamentals.

 What is American Airlines forward P/E ratio?

 AAL trades at 5.6x forward earnings on a market cap of $8.18 billion.
-As this report details, that multiple rests on a forward earnings estimate whose reliability is in question after a 55% miss in the most recently reported quarter.
+That multiple rests on a forward earnings estimate of uncertain reliability after a 55% miss in the most recently reported quarter.

 Did AAL insiders buy stock recently?

 The 90-day insider filing summary shows $0 in open-market purchases.
-The transactions that did occur were tax-withholding dispositions tied to RSU vesting — mechanical events with no directional signal, as analyzed above.
+The transactions that did occur were tax-withholding dispositions tied to RSU vesting — mechanical, schedule-driven events with no directional signal.

 What is the AAL analyst price target?

-The analyst consensus price target for AAL is $14.86, against a current price of $12.37, implying roughly 20% upside to consensus.
-Whether that gap represents genuine value or a stale estimate depends heavily on what the next earnings report delivers.
+The analyst consensus price target for AAL is $14.86, against a current price of $12.37 — roughly 20% below consensus.
+Whether that gap represents genuine value or a stale estimate depends on what the next earnings report delivers.

 Sources & filings